magiclen/assert-eq-float/README.md

 assert_eq_float!(1e100 + 2e100, 3e100); // error = 53290705182007510000000000000000000000000000000000000000000000000000000000000000000000
 ```

-The default error is dynamic computed by properties of IEEE 754 floating point numbers.
+The default margin of error is dynamically computed by properties of IEEE 754 floating point numbers.
 You don't need to worry about it if you just want to check two float values are **equal**.

 ## Crates.io